 Myth #2: The same tactics you employ to lose weight, will also ‘keep the weight off’

-This is false.
-Once you have lost weight below your body’s set point, your metabolism will work HEAVILY against you in its efforts to re-attain that weight/nutrition level it is programmed (or functionally injured thereof) to maintain.17 The same ‘lifestyle change’ practices (usually involves lots of money and starvation) you employed to lose weight, will need to become even more extreme and stringent if you are to keep it off (the further to the right you go on the chart in Exhibit A).
+This common folk-wisdom is destructively false.
+Once a person has lost weight below their body’s set point, their metabolism will work HEAVILY against them in its efforts to re-attain that weight/nutrition level it is programmed (or functionally injured thereof) to maintain.24 The same ‘lifestyle change’ practices (usually involving lots of money and starvation) one employed to lose the weight, will need to become even more extreme and stringent if one is to keep that weight off (the further to the right you go on the chart in Exhibit A).
 If you cannot up your game of fanaticism at this later time, well then too bad for you.
-This elasticity in BMI will be blamed on your being a weak ‘yo-yo dieter’ (another mafia condemnation and lie).
+This elasticity in body mass will be blamed on your being a weak ‘yo-yo dieter’—another mafia condemnation and lie.

-Once you have reached the bottom of your Wishnofsky Calories-In/Calories-Out weight loss range – no manner of extra activity or starvation (within reason) will cause you to lose weight below that low-set point.
-One can observe the contrast between a healthy and injured pancreatic function, in Exhibit B below.
+Once you have reached the bottom of your Wishnofsky Calories-In/Calories-Out weight loss range, no amount of extra activity or starvation (within reason) will cause you to lose weight below that low-set point.
+The difference between healthy and injured pancreatic function can be observed in Exhibit B below.

 Starved Fat – What the diet industry does not (want to) get about metabolic dysfunction

-When the pancreas will not release glucagon (hypoglucagonopathy – right side of Exhibit B below) as it normally should, one must go into ketosis every day in order to compensate for this injury to the pancreas – along with maintaining an athletic or very active lifestyle, in order to continue to lose weight into a normal BMI range.
-Simply maintaining an active step count, daily exercise, low-_______ diet, or theoretical caloric deficit (under hypoglucagonopathy) will not serve to take one out of obese BMI ranges.
-One will be fit-obese, faithfully burning up the gym with miles run and weights lifted – yet still chronically obese, sick, and dying of ironic malnutrition.
+When the pancreas fails to release glucagon (hypoglucagonopathy – right side of Exhibit B below) as it normally should, one must enter ketosis every day to compensate for this pancreatic injury, along with maintaining an athletic or highly active lifestyle to continue losing weight into a normal BMI range.
+Simply maintaining an active step count, daily exercise, a low-_____ diet, or a theoretical caloric deficit (under hypoglucagonopathy) will not bring someone out of obese BMI ranges.
+One might become “fit-obese,” faithfully burning up the gym with miles run and weights lifted, yet still remain chronically obese, sick, and dying of ironic malnutrition.

-People who do not suffer from metabolic disease (left side of Exhibit B below) never struggle into this zone, so they commonly fail to understand the challenge.
-Unfortunately, it is very difficult to make it through med school and internship with severe metabolic disease – so few doctors truly understand the contrast below as well.
+Persons who do not suffer from metabolic disease (left side of Exhibit B below) never struggle into this zone, so they commonly fail to understand the challenge.
+Unfortunately, it is very difficult to make it through medical school and internship with severe metabolic disease and the associated chronic hypoglycemia/brain fog/carbohydrate craving—as a result, few medical professionals truly grasp the contrast outlined below.

-The victim of hypoglucoganopathy is typically willing to do the necessary work to lose the weight.
-But they will be less inclined to do so if they perceive that the playing field is not level, and calories-in/calories-out does not suffice to solve their challenge over the medium to long term – no matter how disciplined they may be.
+The victim of hypoglucagonopathy is typically willing to put in the necessary work to lose weight.
+However, they may be less inclined to do so if they perceive that the playing field is not level and that the calories-in/calories-out approach will not suffice to solve their challenge over the medium to long term—no matter how disciplined they may be.

-In Exhibit B above, one may sense the imbalance in message wherein, the pancreatic injury victim remains quiet about their weight challenge (under the pressure of self-blame), while persons with normal pancreatic function make all sorts of noise about how to manage body mass index (when in reality they know very little about the topic).
-Hence why we have so many diets which don’t work for the long term, and so many people (especially doctors) who offer up ineffective advice on weight management.
+In Exhibit B above, one may sense the imbalance in messaging where the pancreatic injury victim remains quiet about their weight challenges (burdened by self-blame), while those with normal pancreatic function make all sorts of noise about how to manage body mass index—despite knowing very little about the true complexities involved.
+This disparity explains why so many diets fail to work long term and why so many people (especially doctors) offer ineffective advice on weight management.

-For example, with the understanding in mind that malnutrition occurs when under 2,400 calories are consumed on a daily basis (shortfalls in NADH/NAD+, essential proteins, trace minerals, chloride for stomach acid, calcium, magnesium, potassium, vitamins B12, B9, C, D, etc.), the net result of the mitochondrial suppression observed in Exhibits A and B above is this:
+For example, with the understanding that malnutrition occurs when fewer than 2,400 calories are consumed daily (leading to shortfalls in NADH/NAD+, essential proteins, trace minerals, chloride for stomach acid, calcium, magnesium, potassium, vitamins B12, B9, C, D, etc.), the net result of mitochondrial suppression observed in my diet and exercise logs, as shown in Exhibits A and B above, is this:

 Days 1 – 61 Goal: lose 12 lbs